 When a child is sent home by the nurse/administration for nits or lice, the child will be excused for 24 hours.
 Any days afterward will be considered unexcused and will apply toward the eight (8) days unexcused per semester.
-After bring the child to school for a recheck.
+After 8 days of unexcused absences due to nits, DHS will be notified.
+When returning to school the parent(s)/guardian(s) must bring the child to school for a recheck.
 The students are not allowed to ride the bus until the recheck has been cleared.